-Moderated by Brett Conner, Grants for the Arts
+Moderated by Ebony McKinney, Grants for the Arts Citizens Advisory Committee member

-A distinguished panel of experts was on hand to delve into these issues and provide insight from their own experience.
-The panel included:
+The distinguished panel of experts on hand to delve into these issues and provide insight from their own experiences included:

-For more information on the issues discussed at the 2011 Fall Public Meeting, we recommend these readings:
+For more information on the issues discussed at the 2014 Fall Public Meeting, we recommend the following: